 Anglican in America

 Anglican simply means “of England.”
-There are Anglican churches—descendants of the Church of England—all over the world, making Anglicanism (after the Roman Catholic and Eastern Orthodox churches) the third largest body of Christians on Earth.
-In June 2009, God answered countless prayers through the development of a biblically orthodox Anglican province here in North America as thousands gathered in Bedford, Texas for the formation of the Anglican Church in North America (ACNA) and the consecration of its first Archbishop Robert Duncan.
+There are Anglican churches—results of the missionary work of the Church of England—all over the world, making Anglicanism (after the Roman Catholic and Eastern Orthodox churches) the third largest body of Christians on Earth.
+In June 2009, thousands gathered in Bedford, Texas for the formation of the Anglican Church in North America (ACNA) and the consecration of its first Archbishop Robert Duncan.
 The ACNA is a duly constituted province made up of evangelical, biblically orthodox Anglicans serving the people of the North America, and is currently led by Archbishop Foley Beach.
 The ACNA is recognized as a province of the global Anglican Communion by the Primates of the Global Fellowship of Confessing Anglicans (GAFCON), which represents the majority of Anglicans worldwide.

 Until the late 20th century, the major expression of Anglicanism in America was The Episcopal Church (TEC).
 During the middle part of that century, however, TEC began to depart from classical, biblical Christian doctrines.
 These doctrines, which the ACNA, the Diocese of Christ our Hope, and Grace Anglican Church firmly endorse, include reliance on Scripture alone as the ultimate and sufficient authority in all matters of life and teaching, the existence of sin and the need for redemption, the unique necessity of Jesus Christ for salvation, and biblical standards for morality, notably the good news that God created humankind male and female in his image, the reservation of sexual intimacy to life-long marriage between one man and one woman, and the God-ordained sanctity of every human life, from conception through death.
 Because of these departures and theological revisionism, a new expression of Anglicanism in America was needed.
 The ACNA’s founding was a response to this need.